John Pierpont: Career

 In 1814 he started a dry goods business with his brother in-law, Joseph Lord, and lifelong friend, John Neal.
 After a stint in debtor's prison as a result of the failure of the "Pierpont, Lord, and Neal" dry goods store chain in 1815, Pierpont sent his wife and children to live with her family in Connecticut, pawned the family silver, and isolated himself in Baltimore until he had produced The Airs of Palestine.
 This poem made him one of America's best-known poets in 1816, the same year he cofounded a literary society called the Delphian Club.
 Selling the poem's copyright paid for his move to Cambridge, Massachusetts.
+Neal gave the poem a poor review in his 1824–25 critical work American Writers and the two men stopped corresponding for a year afterward.

 Pierpont began his religious work as a theology student in 1816, first in Baltimore and then at Harvard, afterwards accepting an appointment as pastor at the Hollis Street Church in Boston (1819-1845).
 During his tenure, Pierpont was instrumental in establishing Boston's English Classical School in 1821 and gained national recognition as an educator.
 He published two of the better-known early school readers in the United States, The American First Class Book (1823) and The National Reader (1827).
 However, Pierpont's latter years at the Hollis Street Church were characterized by controversy.
 His social activism for temperance and abolition angered some parishioners, and after a long public battle, he resigned in 1845.

 After his resignation, Pierpont served as pastor of a Unitarian church in Troy, New York from 1845 to 1849, and then led the First Parish Church (Unitarian), Medford, Massachusetts from 1849 to 1856.
 He ran for Massachusetts governor during the 1840s as a Liberty Party candidate, and in 1850 as a Free Soil Party candidate for the U.S. House of Representatives.

 On September 12, 1861, during the Civil War, 76-year-old Pierpont enlisted as the Chaplain of the 22nd Massachusetts Volunteer Infantry at Camp Schouler.
 He was commissioned on the staff of the regiment on October 8, and they moved by train to Washington.
 Pierpont and the 22nd Massachusetts served on duty at Hall's Hill, Virginia, as part of the Defenses of Washington.
 He resigned his commission on November 5, 1861 due to poor health, and was given an appointment in the Treasury Department in Washington, which he held from the end of 1861 until his death.